 And of course, it also explains why I keep blogging, and reading and commenting on other blogs.
 I have a lot more to learn and a lot more to share.
 And now, I’ve shared a bunch about myself, and there’s still more in my About tab above, if you haven’t gotten enough of me yet.
-Think about creating something like those two tabs, or pages, for your own blog, and every once in awhile, take the time to look at them on other blogs you visit.
+Think about creating something like for your own blog or business; people love making connections with others who they’re comfortable with.